nhak03/115proj/README.md

     Now run node server.js
     You can now go to localhost:5000 and you will see a button that you can push It was made with React!
+11. npm install react-router-dom needed for file routing in App.js to serve: /, /foo paths, and many others